 NOTE: In MODE 1 the X-Arcade works just like a keyboard (the trackball as a mouse), it doesn't do anything mystical that a keyboard and mouse doesn't on a PC.
 Anything that happens while using our controller would also happen if you hit the same corresponding keys on your keyboard or mouse.
 It does nothing more than that.
-For all intents and purposes, it is just a keyboard with buttons and joystick directions instead of letters.
+For all intents and purposes it's just a keyboard with buttons and joystick directions instead of letters.
 If all of the buttons and joystick directions work properly in the test program, your X-Arcade™ hardware is working properly!

 - IMPORTANT: The light on the X-Arcade™ signifies it is getting power, if the light is not lit on the X-Arcade™ it will not work! (click here to troubleshoot no light)

 - Be sure you are plugging into a USB port directly on the back of the PC (not in the front, not in a USB Hub, not with an extension cable, not in a box with a fox).